brucemack/microlink/README.md

 ## Current Parts List (HW)

 * The main processor is a Pi Pico (RP2040) development board.  $4.00 on DigiKey.
-* Internet connectivity currently comes from an ESP-32-WROOM development board. $5.00 on Amazon.
-Work is underway to provide a 3G cellular data option using a SIM7600 module.
+* Internet connectivity currently comes over WIFI using an ESP-32-WROOM development board. $5.00 on Amazon.
+Work is underway to provide a 4G cellular data option using a SIM7600 module.
+More on this to follow.
-* Microphone is an electret condenser with a LVM321 pre-amp and low-pass anti-aliasing filter.
+* The microphone is an electret condenser with a LVM321 pre-amp and low-pass anti-aliasing filter.
 The microphone part needs work.
 * Audio input sampling uses the integrated ADC in the RP2040.
 * Audio output generation uses the MicroChip MCP4725 I2C digital-to-analog converter.  $1.27 on DigiKey.